 The idea of the study was to determine the smallest movements that a person can correctly perceive.
 This is referred to as one’s vestibular threshold.
 The study noted that after age 40, a person’s vestibular threshold doubles every 10 years.
 For example, the amount a person has to move to realize something changed at age 40 is half of the amount of movement the same person would have to make at age 50, and a quarter of the movement required at age 60.

 With that in mind, it is easy to understand why so many seniors fall.
-By the time the vestibular system alerts the person to the body’s movement, the fall is too far along to be prevented.
+By the time the vestibular system alerts the person to the body’s movement, prevention of the fall is too late.
 Hence the feeling like the floor just jumped up at a person.
-What really happened is the body didn’t register the fall until it was far closer to the ground.
+What really happens is the body didn’t register the fall until it was far closer to the ground.

 The false sensation of movement or lack of sensation when movement actually occurs is referred to as vertigo.
 More than half of people will see the doctor for this condition at some point, most after the age of 40.